aappddeevv/scala-vdom/README.md

 * No support is provided for callbacks.
 * There is no convenient virtual script-like interface.
 In the future, scalatag's will be adapted to produce virtual nodes.
-* It seems that PatchAction, Patch and ElementAction all seem to be the same thing.
-This is insane.
+* While all backend specific code is isolated into a "Backend" object, the use of ElementAction seems duplicative.
 These classes need to be more cleverly refactored.
-The key abstraction still seems to be elusive.
-Perhaps a free monad needs to be used.
+* The presence of the correct ExceutionContext still needs to be traced and worked out so that it can always be specified by the programmer.
+* Should diff'ing and rendering have future return values to allow them to be async by default?
+Not sure this makes sense in every backend environment.
+Can't the programmer just wrap it into a future themselves if they want it async?
+There *are* side effects for rendering, potentially, but probably not diff'ing.

 ## Setting Attributes & Properties